 Gather and record feedback

 Especially when trying new activities, develop a habit of recording and collecting feedback about how activities go.
-Save space in your notes, either paper or electronic, where you record this.
-It might be as simple as noting when a question or activity completely confused students or how long an activity took.
+Save space in your notes, either paper or electronic, to record your thoughts about an activity after you’ve done it.
+This might be as simple as noting when a question or activity confused students or how long an activity took.

 Active learning strategies can pose problems for instructors who are new to using them and for students who have had negative experiences with them prior to your class.
 What follows are common issues you may experience and some suggested solutions.